Northwest Chapter to Host Horizontal Directional Drilling (HDD) Good Practices Guidelines Training

-The Northwest Chapter of the North American Society for Trenchless Technology is pleased to offer a two-day Horizontal Directional Drilling (HDD) Good Practices Guidelines Course, Jan.
-25-26 at the Sheraton Bellevue Hotel near Seattle.
+The Northwest Chapter of the North American Society for Trenchless Technology is pleased to offer a two-day Horizontal Directional Drilling (HDD) Good Practices Guidelines Course, May 15-16 at the Swedish Cultural Center in Seattle.

 The HDD course instructors are recognized leaders in their respective fields, including Dr. Samuel T. Ariaratnam, associate professor, with Del E. Webb School of Construction at Arizona State University, and Dr. David Bennett, principal engineer, with Bennett/Staheli Engineers.
 Ariaratnam and Bennett are co-authors of the HDD Good Practices Guidelines manual.